Aurora-yzj/openwrt-selinux-policy/README.md

 work in the default scenario.

-For the sake of example we will however exclude an optional module that is not depended on be any other modules just to give you an example of how you would currently go about assembling and building the `selinux-policy` with custom module selection.
+For the sake of example we will however exclude an optional module that is not depended on by any other modules just to give you an example of how you would currently go about assembling and building the `selinux-policy` with custom module selection.
 Picking and choosing modules to install can be tricky as modules may have